Risk areas: where ticks occur in the UK

 Many conventional tick repellents for dogs contain toxic agents such as acaricides.
 Apart from the fact that such preparations often do not offer sufficient protection against a possible infection, they can also cause serious damage to the health of your four-legged friend.

-Take advantage of Bellfor Anti-Tick Spray, ZEComplete Biscuits or Soft Bites and rely on purely natural products without chemicals when it comes to ticks.
+Take advantage of Bellfor ZEComplete Spray, ZEComplete Biscuits or Soft Bites and rely on purely natural products without chemicals when it comes to ticks.